Riya-sharma22/Excel-Project/README.md

 # Excel-Project<br>
-It is a Project in which i make a annual report for a  "fashion store". i used different slicers in  it.
+It is a Project in which i make a annual report for a  "fashion store".<br>
+i used different slicers in  it.